sandialabs/capp/README.md

 ### app.cmake

-An application repository needs to have an `app.cmake` file in the top-level directory.
+A build repository needs to have an `app.cmake` file in the top-level directory.
-Similar to how Git identifies a Git repository by the presence of a `.git` directory, CApp identifies an application repository by the presence of an `app.cmake` file.
+Similar to how Git identifies a Git repository by the presence of a `.git` directory, CApp identifies a build repository by the presence of an `app.cmake` file.
 `capp init` creates this file with some default content for convenience.
 An application's `app.cmake` file should at minimum contain a call to the `capp_app` command, whose signature is as follows: